 Our teaching approach has the flexibility and adaptability to underpin a sound academic English language education, which prepares students to move from Primary into Secondary school and to follow on to prestigious universities worldwide building success in their professional and personal lives.

 In line with Qatar’s National Vision 2030, our curriculum encourages analytical and critical thinking, as well as creativity and innovation.
-It will promote social cohesion and respect for Qatari society’s values and heritage, and build a truly international community built on tolerance and understanding.
+It promotes social cohesion and respect for Qatari society’s values and heritage, and builds a truly international community built on tolerance and understanding.

-Every student in all areas of the school will have personalised targets determined from baseline assessments.
-There will be regular monitoring, assessment and reporting to parents on the academic and pastoral progress of each student.
+Every student in all areas of the school has personalised targets determined from baseline assessments.
+There is regular monitoring, assessment and reporting to parents on the academic and pastoral progress of each student.

 When we say that life starts at USI, The Pearl, we mean it.
 That journey begins from reception at age 3 in the Primary School.
 Younger students follow an academically ambitious programme of learning where our teachers create an environment that enables them to actively discover new skills, knowledge and understanding.